and an unforgettable pistachio cake frosting...

 Like translucent bubbles from the earth in Bordeaux; Chasselas blanc grapes

 I begin consistently successful culinary quests by finding an exceptional home to rent in the area.
-I look for something interesting, unique to that area and steeped in history.
-For Bordeaux I got very lucky; “Very central, the quarter of the basilic Saint Michel is very close by the fantastic ‘Marché des Capucins’ of Bordeaux.
+I look for something interesting, unique to that area, and steeped in history.
+For Bordeaux, I got very lucky; “Very central, the quarter of the basilic Saint Michel is very close by the fantastic ‘Marché des Capucins’ of Bordeaux.
 Here you will be directly a part of the ambiance of Bordeaux life”.
 A thousand years ago it was a church, I jumped on it.
 What a treat!
 And we were not disappointed - on the contrary, it was amazing.

 Chef Olivia Aknin taught us some interesting things.
 I loved how she preserved her lemons, “citrons”, whole and with a bit of sugar, I’ve always quartered mine to preserve them, but hers were beautiful and delicious.
-She cures her gravlox in just 24 hours, it was fantastic.
+She cures her gravlax in just 24 hours, it was fantastic.
 She makes her own aromatic pepper blend grinding cardamom, Jamaican and Moroccan peppercorns with a small amount of juniper and clove.
 She used an eatable argon oil, something I’ve never seen.
 She dunked cherry tomatoes in honey & toasted sesame seeds for a simple, delightful bite.
-She flash blanched curly kale in an inch of boiling water, covered, for a striking, perfect bed for the entree.
-For a light and very interesting sauce she sauteed the grapes in butter and olive oil slowly so they don’t pop, used a tapioca flour to thicken, reduced down some balsamic, then finished it with a bit of cream.
+She flash-blanched curly kale in an inch of boiling water, covered, for a striking, perfect bed for the entree.
+For a light and very interesting sauce, she sauteed the grapes in butter and olive oil slowly so they don’t pop, used tapioca flour to thicken, reduced down some balsamic, then finished it with a bit of cream.
 To contact Chef Olivia Aknin for lessons or catering, I couldn’t recommend her more.

 Bordeaulicious Pistachio Cream